WarrantyNowVoid/jekyll-wnv/_posts/2013-12-06-poopguy-plugins-0db6a.md

   headliner: /assets/img/lol/poopguypluginsleader.png
 ---

+Have you ever been on a website and thought, "boy this site would be better if I could take a giant steaming dump right on top of it"?
+Well, friend, worry no more.
+Warranty Now Void's Board Of Novel Experimentation & Research Studies has developed just the solution you need:

 ![The PoopGuy Browser Plugin](/assets/img/lol/poop_banner.png)

 Rejoice, Google Chrome users, for your struggle ends today!
 After [installing our plugin from the Chrome Web Store](https://chrome.google.com/webstore/detail/warrantynowvoids-poopguy/linkbhnfbppadaeohnhbnlnkggaogonk), a visit from the PoopGuy to your current browsing session is only a handy button click away.